Computer data storage: Magnetic

-Magnetic storage does not have a definite limit of rewriting cycles like flash storage and re-writeable optical media, as altering magnetic fields causes no physical wear.
-Rather, their life span is limited by mechanical parts.
+Magnetic storage does not have a definite limit of rewriting cycles like flash storage and rewritable optical media, as altering magnetic fields causes no physical wear.
+Rather, their lifespan is limited by mechanical parts.

 Optical

 Optical storage, the typical optical disc, stores information in deformities on the surface of a circular disc and reads this information by illuminating the surface with a laser diode and observing the reflection.
 Optical disc storage is non-volatile.
-The deformities may be permanent (read only media), formed once (write once media) or reversible (recordable or read/write media).
+The deformities may be permanent (read-only media), formed once (write-once media) or reversible (recordable or read/write media).
 The following forms are in common use As of 2009: